 "Oh, my Dear.
 It was a pleasure to meet you.
 I have never met a woman who would dare speak to a man this way, let alone a stranger."
 He said.

 "And I have never met a man so conceited as yourself.
 I have never in my life heard anyone, man or woman- boast about how the opposite sex found them irresistible."
 I stated haughtily.
-I put my sun glasses on, which makes it so you cannot look into their eyes and it annoys me greatly when people did it to me, but I did not feel like being courteous to the rude man before me.
+I put my sun glasses on and turned away from the rude man.

 Mr. Kennedy took a deep breath.
 "Let us just begin again."
 He said, extending his hand toward me.
 "Hello ma'am.
 I'm Thomas Kennedy.
 Pleased to meet you."

-I reluctantly shook his hand.
+I turned around and reluctantly shook his hand.
 "Marilyn Birch."
 I said quietly.
 "Pleased to meet you too."

 "Marilyn?
 I would say you look less like Ms. Monroe and more like Audrey Hepburn.
 The likeness is uncanny."